charliehoward/NorthPoint-Installer/README.md

 Disables sleep and screen timeout if plugged into AC power during the install and then revert it once it has completed to prevent the computer going to sleep during the install which can cause issues, you also get the option to prevent sleep on AC power permanently with the "Refurb" box.

 ### Changelog

+**Update 5.2024.11.02.0**

+Removed Windows 7 games, as I don't think anyones ever used it.
+Added BitDefender as the world is being silly about Kaspersky.
+Fixed Office 2007 URL typo.
+Updated all the icons.
+Added subfolders to 'C:\Computer Repair Centre' to tidy up installation folder.
+Removed TeamViewer.

 **Update 5.2024.10.31.0**